Instrumental Variable Value Iteration for Causal Offline Reinforcement Learning: Problem Setup

 \subsection{CMDP-IV}

-We first introduce a type of finite-horizon Markov Decision Process (MDP) in the offline setting with UCs and IVs, which we term \textit{Confounded Markov Decision Process with Instrumental Variables} (CMDP-IV).
-CMDP-IV is a natural extension of the IV model introduced in \S\ref{sec:defiv} to the multi-stage decision making process.
-In \S\ref{app:sec:offlinedata} we discuss possible extension of this model.
+We first introduce a type of finite-horizon Markov Decision Process (MDP) in the observation setting with UCs and IVs, which we term \textit{Confounded Markov Decision Process with Instrumental Variables} (CMDP-IV).
+CMDP-IV is a natural extension of the IV model introduced in \cref{sec:defiv} to the multi-stage decision making process.

 A CMDP-IV is defined as a tuple $M=(\cS,\cA,\cZ,\cU, H, r; \xi_0, \cP_e, \cP_z,F^*,\pi_b)$, where the sets $\cS \subseteq \R^{d_x}$ and $\cA$ are state and action spaces; the set $\cZ \subseteq \RR^{d_z}$ is the space of IVs; the set $\cU \subseteq \R^{d_x}$ is the space of UCs; the integer $H$ is the length of each episode; and $r = \{r_h:\cS\times\cA\to [0,1]\}_{h=1}^H$ is the set of deterministic reward functions, where $r_h$ is the reward function at the $h$-th step.
 For simplicity of presentation, we assume that the reward function $r_h$ is known for any $h\in [H]$.
 Furthermore, $\xi_0 \in \Delta(\cS)$ is the initial state distribution, $\cP_e = \mathcal{N}(0,\sigma\sq I_{d_x})$ is the distribution of UCs, and $\cP_z$ is the distribution of IVs.
 The function $F^*:\cS\times \cA\to \cS$ is a deterministic transition function and $\pi_b = \{ \pi_{b,h}\in\Delta(\cA;\cS,\cZ,\cU)\}_{h=1}^H$ is the behavior policy, where $\pi_{b,h}$ is the behavior policy at the $h$-th step.